51197

 More Cost Implications

-Last February, the Appropriation Committee published their MBTA Zoning Impact Memo, highlighting that “The implications of massive development will be far reaching and will touch many aspects of life in Lexington.”
+Last year, the Appropriation Committee published their MBTA Zoning Impact Memo, highlighting that “The implications of massive development will be far reaching and will touch many aspects of life in Lexington.”

 Experience